The 8th of October 2015 is a date that is etched into the minds of almost every Liverpool supporter worldwide.

 So, when that time comes, will similar investment to that of 2018 arrive?

-If the answer is no, then how soon will it be before one of, if not the most coveted manager in the world asks himself what more he can do at Liverpool?
+If the answer is no, then how soon will it be before one of, if not the most coveted managers in the world asks himself what more he can do at Liverpool?

-Raphina, Ismaila Sarr, Youri Tielemans and John McGinn are just a few examples of current Premier League players that are at a ripe age to freshen the squad in areas where it needs at least minor repairs, or maybe even complete rebuilds.
+James Maddison, Youri Tielemans and Jude Bellingham are just a few examples of current players that are at a ripe age to freshen the squad in areas where it needs at least minor repairs, or maybe even complete rebuilds.

 His recruitment has been second to none.
 Klopp will know the profile of player that he wants, he will identify them and most likely get them at a price that will at least double in value throughout their Liverpool careers.